syncopika/gifCatch_desktop-Windows-/readme.md

 thanks to Philip Goh (https://github.com/cotidian/Win32GrabScreen) for the screen capture code, and Charlie Tangora (https://github.com/ginsweater/gif-h/blob/master/gif.h) for the gif-making code.

 screenshots:
-### adjust the settings to your liking (i.e. number of frames, the time delay between frames) and click on the 'select area' button to choose an area on the screen to screenshot. by default it should capture the whole screen.
+### adjust the settings to your liking and click on the 'select area' button to choose an area on the screen to screenshot. by default it should capture the whole screen.
-### note that you can also apply a color filter! currently saturation and inversion filters are available.
 ![start](screenshots/start.png "the gui")

 ### select a part of the screen by clicking down anywhere on the screen and dragging. (sorry, only red is available right now)